 There are many opportunities to work part-time while attending school at UW-Stevens Point, and well over 1,600 students do just that.
 While hundreds of others are assisted with finding work in the community.
 Many others find work themselves.
 Working part-time while attending school is a very popular option for many students.
 Please note, students do not need to have Federal work-study offered to be able to work on campus.

 College Work Study Program

 Eligibility is based upon desire to work (which is indicated on the FAFSA), class level, and need.
-Students may reduce the amount on the award notice if less work is anticipated.
-Note: unlike other employment, earnings from Federal work-study jobs are disregarded when determing future financial aid eligibility.
+Students may reduce the amount of work study offered in their accesSPoint if less work is anticipated.
+Note: unlike other employment, earnings from Federal work-study jobs are disregarded when determining future financial aid eligibility.

 Campus Activities and Student Engagement (CASE)

 office assisting students in their part-time job search.
 Located in the Dreyfus University Center, this office has a dedicated staff who network with employers all over campus and within the community always looking for employment opportunities for students here at the UW-Stevens Point.